Jump directly to main navigation Jump directly to content

 Understanding Hate Speech Within the Context of International Criminal Law

 Data was collected in two main stages.
 The Analytical Framework and the Definitional Table were developed in the first stage, which concluded in mid-2022.
 Their outputs were reviewed by two working groups of experts.
-The second stage involved the review and analysis of cases that have involved hate speech.
+The second stage involved the review and analysis of cases that had involved hate speech.
 The review and analysis were guided by the developed frameworks.
 Further data comparison was conducted to finalise the outcomes of the research.
 The third stage in early 2023 involved quality assurance and refinement of analyses and findings.

 The experts who provided strategic oversight to the research were: